132006-bhumi/global-sales-powerbi/README.md

 6. Which products contribute most to profits?

 7. Which products are causing losses, and by how much?

+8. How does sales performance vary by year and location?
 # 📌 Findings and Conclusion
 • Total Global Sales: $12M with 169K units sold